-Seán Columb, PhD (Queen's University, Belfast), is a Lecturer in Law at the School of Law and Social Justice, University of Liverpool (UK).
-His research interests include human trafficking, migration and transnational crime.
-Seán current research examines how the organ trade fits into the anti-trafficking framework, its link to organised crime and the wider political economy.
-He has published numerous articles on this topic, most recently in the British Journal of Criminology (2016) and Law and Society Review (2017).
+Seán Columb, PhD (Queen's University, Belfast), is a Senior Lecturer in Law at the School of Law and Social Justice, University of Liverpool.
+His research interests include human trafficking, extra-legal migration and transnational crime.
+Seán's current research examines how the organ trade fits into the anti-trafficking framework, its link to organised crime and the wider political economy.
+He has published numerous articles on this topic in peer leading journals, including the British Journal of Criminology and Law and Society Review.

 His book Trading Life: Organ Trafficking, Illicit Networks, and Exploitation was published with Stanford University Press in July 2020.
 It was awarded the 2021 Hart-SLSA book prize for early career academics.